adam-ind/wordpress-scripts/README.md

 Scripts for managing remote wordpress installations.

 ## What you need
 These scripts assume a lot about the systems you're using, so it is encouraged to copy and customize these scripts for each project.
-It also assumes the use of .env files for setting up environment variables, and some **magic paths** that you probably want to change.
+It also assumes the use of .env files for setting up environment variables, and some **magic paths** and commands (such as my usage of ``vagrant ssh`` on my local machine) that you almost certainly want to change.
+These were created for my use and evolve with my needs, so they probably will do the same for you.

 ## Folder structure
 * ``src`` contains your wordpress install